In comes Nicol

 1985 - Future red Ronnie Rosenthal started his first senior international while winning his eighth cap as Israel lost 3-1 in a World Cup qualifier in New Zealand.
 Ex-red Avi Cohen also played.

-2013 – Sheyi Ojo scored his first goal for England Under-17’s as they beat Gibraltar 4-0 in a European Championships qualifier in Armenia, with future red Dominic Solanke bagging a brace.
+2013 – Sheyi Ojo scored his only goal for England Under-17’s as they beat Gibraltar 4-0 in a European Championships qualifier in Armenia, with future red Dominic Solanke bagging a brace.
 Corey Whelan featured for the Irish Under-17’s on the same day.

 2017 – Future red Ki-Jana Hoever made his debut for the Dutch Under-16’s in their 7-0 friendly trouncing of Poland.

 2007 – David N’Gog netted as France Under-19’s drew a friendly 2-2 with Greece.